RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 ```
 Then this means that at offset 0x4 in the struct we have an undefined field for the structure.

+---
+# Using Structures in Ghidra

+In this tutorial, we will learn how to use structures in Ghidra by applying them to data and navigating through the program using cross-references.
+We will also learn how to change the function signature to improve data presentation and how to create an array and apply it to a global offset.

+## Setting Up Structures in Ghidra

+Before we can use structures in Ghidra, we need to set them up.
+To do this, we can follow these steps:

+1. Open the program in Ghidra and go to the Data Type Manager.
+2. Create a new structure and name it.
+3. Add fields to the structure and set their data types and offsets.
+4. Save the structure.

+Once we have set up the structure, we can apply it to data by following these steps:

+1. Highlight the data and right-click.
+2. Choose "Data Type" and select the structure we created.
+3. Click "Apply" to apply the structure to the data.

+## Navigating through the Program with Cross-References

+To navigate through the program using cross-references, we can follow these steps:

+1. Go to the listing view and look for the cross-references.
+2. Click on the cross-reference to go directly to the function.
+3. Look for the references to the global variable or structure and take note of their locations.

+## Changing Function Signatures

+To change the function signature in Ghidra, we can follow these steps:

+1. Highlight the function and right-click.
+2. Choose "Edit Function Signature".
+3. Change the data type to the correct type (in this case, a global structure pointer).
+4. Click "OK" to save the changes.

+## Naming Functions and Variables

+To name functions and variables in Ghidra, we can follow these steps:

+1. Highlight the function or variable and right-click.
+2. Choose "Rename".
+3. Type in the new name and press "Enter" to save the changes.

+## Creating Arrays

+To create an array in Ghidra, we can follow these steps:

+1. Highlight the data and right-click.
+2. Choose "Data Type" and select "Create Array".
+3. Choose the number of elements and the data type.
+4. Click "OK" to create the array.

+## Applying Arrays to Global Offsets

+To apply an array to a global offset in Ghidra, we can follow these steps:

+1. Go to the global offset and right-click.
+2. Choose "Data Type" and select the array we created.
+3. Click "Apply" to apply the array to the global offset.

+## Conclusion

+In this tutorial, we have learned how to use structures in Ghidra by applying them to data, navigating through the program using cross-references, changing function signatures, naming functions and variables, creating arrays, and applying arrays to global offsets.
+These skills will help us better understand the program and its data structures.

+---

+---
 # References
 [^1]: [Software Reverse Engineering with Ghidra -- Setup and Installation - YouTube](https://www.youtube.com/watch?v=4v8WkHmSFUU)
 [^2]: [Software Reverse Engineering with Ghidra -- How to import files and get started - YouTube](https://www.youtube.com/watch?v=OlWm9Oh9bj8)